amandahydar/amandahydar.github.io/sample_page.md

 _Second generation_: non-edible crops such as wood chips, switchgrass, Miscanthus, organic waste, and food crop waste (e.g., corn stover)

-_Third generation_: algae, a low cost, high energy, and entirely renewable source of energy

-Biomass is the largest single source of renewable energy and, was found to have the potential to replace 30% of the current petroleum demand (Goss, Thesis, and Rials)
+Biomass is the largest single source of renewable energy in the United States and was found to have the potential to replace 30% of the current petroleum demand (Goss, Thesis, and Rials).
+Used to produce fuels such as charcoal, ethanol, and renewable diesel, biomass is a versatile renewable source.

 ### 1. Data Collection